Discovery-Utility/connection-utility-tool/README.md

 a host within the same network.

 ### Enable developer tools
-If you want to enable developer tools, you should uncomment line:
+If you want to enable developer tools, you should set SHOW_DEV_CONSOLE state true:
-`// win.webContents.openDevTools();` in "/src/main.js" file before
+`SHOW_DEV_CONSOLE: true` in "/src/app_environment.js" file before
 build/run process